-My initial objective of running sub 3 hrs 30 mins seemed unlikely now and I was forced to modify the schedule with a view to successful completion and avoidance of further injury.
-Lots of stretching, strength work and plyometrics (mainly skipping) seemed to pay off and eventually my right calf encouragingly reverted to its ‘weaker’ role.
+My initial objective of running sub-3 hrs 30 mins seemed unlikely now and I was forced to modify the schedule with a view to successful completion and avoidance of further injury.
+Lots of stretching, strength work and plyometrics (mainly skipping) seemed to pay off and eventually my healthy right calf reverted encouragingly to its ‘weaker’ role.
 A fairly meagre marathon mileage of about 30 miles per week on average was supplemented by approximately 100 miles of cycling to avoid overtaxing the calf and derailing the project entirely.

 A feature of any successful training regime – particularly as we age – is the need for sufficient rest and sleep.
 This was something I could control and after a tiring penultimate week, did almost nothing for the final seven days (a short one after the Easter weekend) except stretching, limited training, sitting around with my feet up or sleeping.

 Kit-wise, I’d invested early in a pair of Brooks Ghost road shoes which I’ve come to love and always wear in combination with Ronhill ‘Hilly’ marathon socks for long, non-technical runs.
-Without doubt it’s the most comfortable footwear combo I run in and great for my knees which, in general, appear to be weathering well.
-Normally I wear zero-drop, i.e. no heel lift, shoes of some type but I didn’t fancy subjecting my Achilles to 26 miles of hard surfaces.
+Without doubt it’s the most comfortable footwear combo I run in and great for my knees which appear to be weathering well with age.
+Normally I wear zero-drop (no heel lift) shoes of some type but I didn’t fancy subjecting my Achilles to twenty-six miles of tarmac.

 Nutrition & Medication

-Our entire lives and all of my activity over the last four years has been fueled almost exclusively by protein and fat, mainly from animal sources and avoiding seed oils entirely.
+All of our activity over the last four years has been fueled, almost exclusively, by protein and fat which comes mainly from animal sources, avoiding seed oils entirely.
 For the record, I’m 5’ 9” tall and weigh 68 kg (150 lbs) before exercise, with something like 10% body fat.
-Personal reasons for the decision to avoid carbohydrates were three-fold: for general health, to optimise body fat as a fuel and to improve recovery after arduous events.
-Years ago I thought I was beginning to suffer from arthritis (I’d noticed a long-term inability to make a tight fist in both hands and I struggled to walk downstairs the morning after a long run) but almost made the mistake of accepting it as inevitable.
-That’s all gone now and I’ve never felt healthier.
+Personal reasons for the decision to avoid carbohydrates were three-fold: general health, to optimise body fat as fuel and to improve recovery after arduous events.
+Years ago I thought I was beginning to suffer from arthritis (I’d noticed a long-term inability to make a tight fist in both hands and I struggled to walk downstairs the morning after a long run).
+I almost made the mistake of accepting it as an inevitable consequence of a lifestyle which incorporated a lot of running.
+It’s all gone now and I’ve never felt healthier.

-‘Breakfast’ for me consisted of what was left of the miserly tub of full-fat Greek yoghurt packed by Diane (yes, it’s got some carbs in it but believe me there wasn’t much left after Niall had nabbed some for a bit of supper).
-Years ago I’d have got up super-early for porridge with syrup, dried fruit and bananas; now I can get at least an extra hour’s sleep by eating something small and easily digestible just to placate the ‘ghrelin growls’ that might occur a few hours later.
+Breakfast was what remained of the miserly tub of full-fat Greek yoghurt packed by Diane (yes, it’s got some carbs in it but believe me there wasn’t much left after Niall had nabbed some for a bit of supper).
+Years ago I’d have got up super-early for porridge with syrup, dried fruit and bananas; now I can get at least an extra hour’s sleep by eating something light and easily digestible just to placate the ‘ghrelin growls’ that might occur a few hours later.

-The previous evening we’d eaten at a very nice Italian restaurant where the food was great and the staff were excellent.
+The previous evening we’d eaten at a very nice Italian restaurant.
 I had barbecued ribs to start, lamb neck to follow, a glass of red wine, plenty of water and an espresso coffee accompanied by a tiny biscotti (consumed with enthusiasm despite being non-keto).
-Untypically – because I hate waste – I also ate a couple of the smaller potatoes and a few carrots which came with it.
 I drew the line at the sweet barbecue sauce though.
-We might usually have taken our own food to cook in the apartment but that morning Diane had won £125 on a couple of scratch cards.
-Personally I don’t approve but I was happy enough to enjoy the proceeds which exactly covered the cost of the meal for three – all we had to find was the tip!
+We usually take our own food when we’re able to cook (as we were in the apartment we’d rented) but that morning Diane had won £125 on a couple of scratch cards.
+Nothing to do with me – I don’t approve – but I was happy enough to enjoy the proceeds which covered the cost of a meal for three exactly – all we had to find was the tip!

-After carrying our luggage to the car, we strolled leisurely onto a beautifully sunny but worryingly windy seafront to pick up race numbers.
+After packing up our gear and carrying it out to the car, we took a leisurely stroll onto a sunny but windy seafront to pick up race numbers.
 My only concern was a distinct lack of sleep, the result of booking an AirBnB next door to a nightclub from which the noise had been loud, long and strangely unmentioned by the host.
 Eventually I opted to spend the night in the much quieter dining room with only a towel for a blanket (there was extra bedding apparently but I didn’t want to go raking around at three in the morning).

-Otherwise I felt fine: my legs were good and were ready to run.
+Otherwise I was feeling good and ready to run.
 For our warm-up we jogged back to the apartment to avoid waiting in the long queues for the toilets, pinned on our race numbers then headed back to the start for some gentle stretching before we lined up.

 Blackpool Marathon: Lap One

-The northward leg through the town, on a gently increasing gradient past the Pleasure Beach, South Pier, Tower and North Pier passed encouragingly as I finally started to catch runners instead of being caught but once we were level with the start we encountered the full force of the wind.
-We then left the road and switched to an undulating path along the headland, and while it undoubtedly enhanced a stroll it seemed, to me at least, to magnify my effort out of all proportion.
+The northward leg through the town was on a gently increasing gradient passing for the second time, the Pleasure Beach, South Pier, Tower and North Pier.
+Just as I finally started to catch runners, instead of being caught, we encountered the full force of the wind.
+To make matters worse, we left the road in favour of an undulating path on the headland which, while it undoubtedly enhanced a stroll, seemed to magnify my effort out of all proportion.

-It was a relief – as I’m sure it was for most – to reach the northern turn at 11 miles where the course descended alongside the beach.
-This was flat and sheltered all the way to the start/finish area until it kicked up steeply to rejoin the promenade and begin the second lap.
-But for a couple of errant cars, I was impressed with the traffic-free roads which, in a busy seaside resort like Blackpool, was testament to the marshals, race organisers and local authorities given that it didn’t exactly have the status of the London Marathon.
+It was a relief to reach the northern turn at 11 miles where the course descended alongside the beach.
+Here it was flat and sheltered all the way to the start/finish area where it kicked up steeply to rejoin the promenade for the second lap.
+But for a couple of errant cars, I was impressed with the traffic-free roads which, in a busy seaside resort like Blackpool, was a tribute to the organisation given that it didn’t exactly have the status of the London Marathon.